nekechs/CS461-HW2/README.md

 To compile the project, go to the root directory of this project (the one that contains the README), and make a build folder by running `$ mkdir build`.
 Then move to the build folder and run `$ cmake ..`.
 Ensure that the project is able to build.
 Then, run `$ make -j4` to compile the project and generate the executables.

 Then from build folder, you have multiple choices of executables to choose from.
-Choose the one relevant to you (see homework pdf for more details)
+Choose the one relevant to you.

 General Project Notes
 ---------------------